Supporting our customers in Harcourt

 Debris, ash, dead animals, and fire retardants may have entered our open channels, impacting the quality of the water.

-While we are working hard to ensure continuity of supply, the situation is likely to temporarily impact our ability to fill all rural orders as we assess water quality and determine next steps.
+While we are working hard to ensure continuity of supply, the situation may temporarily impact our ability to fill all rural orders.

 We are communicating with rural customers via SMS.